-- 1. Have at least a 3.7 GPA in their major courses - 2.
-Take ECON W4999 Senior Honors Thesis (a one-year course) - Receive at least a grade of A- in ECON W4999 Senior Honors Thesis.
+- 1. Have at least a 3.7 GPA in their major courses; - 2.
+Take ECON W4999 Senior Honors Thesis (a one-year course): - Receive at least a grade of A- in ECON W4999 Senior Honors Thesis.

 Students must consult and obtain the approval of the departmental undergraduate director in order to be admitted to the workshop.
 Please note that ECON W4999 Senior Honors Thesis may be taken to fulfill the seminar requirement for the economics major and all economics joint majors.
-Students who wish to write a senior thesis (ECON W4999 Senior Honors Thesis) must have completed the core major requirements and speak with the director of undergraduate studies in the spring semester of their junior year.
-Normally no more than 10% of the graduating majors in the department each year may receive departmental honors.
+Students who wish to write a senior thesis (ECON W4999 Senior Honors Thesis) must have completed the core major requirements and spoken with the director of undergraduate studies in the spring semester of their junior year.
+Normally no more than 10% of graduating majors receive departmental honors in a given academic year.
 Please see the departmental honors section in the department FAQ page for more information.